Women’s outdoor groups provide safe and nurturing spaces for many women to make connections and push their limits.

 Sarah is queer trans woman who loves mountain biking and backcountry skiing.
 She says, “I am wary of women specific groups or trips unless they are explicitly trans and nb [non-binary] friendly, I have felt before awkward in these spaces, like people would prefer I wasn’t there and that I am only included because it would be offensive not to allow me to partake.

 As I write this, some places in the United States are very busy making laws to ban trans girls from school sports.
+The International Olympic Committee has just banned trans women and is requiring harmful testing for all female athletes.
 Just a few years ago, a very prominent women’s organization decided it would rather stop running rather than include trans women.
-Even if you do not agree with these things, trans women have no way of knowing that about you.

 What are you going to do to actually make your group inclusive for trans women?